-- Juicing will help to “pre-digest” nutrients so you will receive most of the nutrition, rather than having it flushed down the toilet.
-However, unless you also eat the pulp, you will be missing out on the fiber that fruit and vegetables provide.
+- Helps “pre-digest” nutrients so you’re able to absorb more of the nutrients.
+However, unless you also eat the pulp, you will be missing out on the valuable fiber from vegetables.

-- Encourages a wider variety of vegetables in your diet – Many people eat the same vegetable salads every day.
-This violates the principle of regular food rotation.
-But with juicing, you can juice a wide variety of vegetables that you may not normally enjoy eating whole.
+- Encourages a wider variety of vegetables in your diet – Many people tend to eat the same vegetables day after day.
+With juicing, you can choose from a wide variety of vegetables that you may not normally eat.

-But I think you’ll be presently surprised with how quick and easy it can actually be, particularly when you find the right juicer to do most of the work for you.
-And I’ll let you in on one of my juicing secrets – you don’t have to spend big-time bucks to find what I consider to be a high-quality, efficient juicer.
+I think you’ll be presently surprised with how quick and easy juicing can actually be when you find the right juicer to do most of the work for you.
+And I’ll let you in on one of my juicing secrets – you don’t have to spend big bucks to find what I consider to be a high-quality, efficient juicer.

 The idea of juicing raw vegetables to maximize your vegetable intake is very compelling.
-But let’s face it.
-You probably have a busy schedule, so it’s critical to find the most efficient way to juice.
+But if you are like many others, you have a busy schedule.
+That makes it all the more critical to find the most efficient way to juice.

-Start out by juicing vegetables that are easy to digest and tolerate – I recommend celery, fennel (anise), and cucumbers as your starting base.
-But everyone’s system is a bit unique.
-So, “listen” to your body when you first start juicing.
+- Start out by juicing vegetables that are easy to digest – I recommend celery, fennel (anise) and cucumbers as your starting base.
+Everyone’s system is unique, so “listen” to your body when you first start juicing.

-Try other veggies when your system is ready – Once you feel you’re tolerating celery, fennel, and cucumbers, you can begin adding other leafy vegetables like kale, collards, parsley, dandelion greens, cabbage, endive, lettuce, and most any other dark green leafy vegetable.
+- Try other vegetables when your system is ready – Once you feel you’re tolerating celery, fennel and cucumbers, you can begin adding other leafy vegetables like kale, collards, parsley, dandelion greens, cabbage, endive, lettuce and most any other dark green leafy vegetable.

 Here's a great juicing suggestion that's personally used in our kitchen here at the office.

-Depending on the size of the veggies used (preferably organic), this recipe yields about eight to ten 10-ounce glasses of delicious, hearty juice.
-Enjoy!!!!
+Depending on the size of the vegetables used (preferably organic), this recipe yields about eight to ten 10-ounce glasses of delicious, hearty juice.

-Save time and prepare your juice once for the entire day – If you’re planning on drinking your juice multiple times during the day, you can do everything at once to save time.
-But I recommend you pour the juice into a glass Mason or Ball jar filled to the top to avoid oxidation.
-Place it in the refrigerator right away.
-This will help to potentially retain the nutritional value for the next 12-24 hours.
+- Save time and prepare your juice once for the entire day – If you’re planning on drinking your juice multiple times during the day, you can do everything at once to save time.
+Store your juice in a clean Mason or Ball glass jar in the refrigerator.
+Consume within 12 to 24 hours.

 A ‘Nothing Wasted’ Approach